yanbofang/cell_society/DESIGN.md

 			2. if there is empty space nearby, then move.
 		- Shark: A class that can move, multiply, die and eat.
 			Its .ruleCheck() checks():
-			1. it there is a fish nearby, eat it
+			1. if there is a fish nearby, eat it
 			2. if it has survived for a time and there is empty space nearby, then multiply
 			3. if there is empty space nearby, then move.
 		- People: A class that can move.